practical-scientific-computing/practical-scientific-computing.github.io/shell/curl.md

 curl -o http://matplotlib.org/examples/animation/basic_example.py
 ```

-Note that the option `-o` is needed to get this command to work correctly.
+Note that the option `-o` is needed to save the file to your system.
+There are many other commands which are supported by LibcURL, all of which can be found in the man pages (`man curl`).